Courses

 Place | Aalto University School of Business, Espoo, Finland |

-Information | More information will be updated on the course website. |
+Applications | Information about applications will be updated in due course to the GSF website. |

 Travel Grant | NFN offers Travel Grants for attending PhD students in finance coming from Nordic institutions outside of Finland.
 To apply for the Travel Grant, please use this form and send it to NFN office nfn (@) aalto.fi.
 Remember to ask your supervisor to also send a short recommendation email.
 Please, send the application well in advance to make sure that the NFN office has time to process your application and you have a chance to ensure the cheapest tickets available. |